kwdahun/CppCNN/README.md

 # CNN Implementation in C++

-This project implements a Convolutional Neural Network (CNN) from scratch in C++ for MNIST digit classification.
+This project implements a Convolutional Neural Network (CNN) from scratch in C++ for MNIST and CIFAR10 data classification using OpenBLAS and OpenMP.

 ## Build Instructions

+Be sure OpenBLAS is installed in `OpenBLAS_DIR` directory in `CMakeLists.txt`

 At project root directory: